Littleton, Massachusetts: Houses of worship

 During the Cold War, an increasing number of Mormons moved into the area.
 With evangelization and this influx, the local Mormon community built the Littleton Ward of The Church of Jesus Christ of Latter-day Saints at 616 Reat Road in the 1980s.

-The town has an ecummenical group, The Greater Littleton Interfaith Council that cooperates on various charity, faith, and relief activities.
+The town has an ecumenical group, The Greater Littleton Interfaith Council, that cooperates on various charity, faith, and relief activities.
 As well as the resident congregations it works with congregations in surrounding towns.
 Other religions in Littleton are served by Wat Buddhabhavana (Buddhist) in Westford, Church of the Good Shepherd (Episcopalian) in Acton, Congregation Beth Elohim (Judaism) in Acton, Shirdi Sai Temple (Hinduism) in Groton, Islamic Community Center in Acton, Mt Calvary Lutheran Church in Acton, and St Matthews United Methodist Church in Acton.

 Transportation

 Commuter rail service from Boston's North Station is provided by the MBTA with a stop in Littleton on its Fitchburg Line.
 The LRTA 15 bus line ends in the IBM parking lot.
 Other transportation services in Littleton are provided by the regional transit authority MART.

 Freight travels daily through Littleton over the tracks of the historic Stony Brook Railroad.
 The line currently serves as a major corridor of Pan Am Railway's District 3 which connects New Hampshire and Maine with western Massachusetts, Vermont, and New York.

 Littleton has I-495, Route 2, Route 2A, Route 110, and Route 119.